crosslandwa/wac.scheduling/README.md

 # Sequence API

-The sequence object provided by wac.scheduling provides the ability to schedule a series of events
+The sequence object provides the ability to schedule a (looping) series of events

 ```javascript
 const context = new window.AudioContext(),